Vanguard Intermediate-Term Bond ETF

 What are the main risks of holding BIV?

-Based on the information provided about this fixed-income ETF, here are the key risks of holding BIV:
+Based on the provided information about BIV (Vanguard Intermediate-Term Bond ETF), the key risks are:

-1. Interest Rate Risk: The fund's value is susceptible to decline if interest rates rise, as the prices of its constituent bonds will fall.
-2. Market Correlation Risk: With a beta of 1.05, the fund is slightly more volatile than the broader market, exposing it to general market downturns despite its fixed-income nature.
-3. Price Level Risk: Trading at 97% of its 52-week high suggests the fund may be overbought, increasing the potential for a price correction or pullback.
-4. Relative Underperformance Risk: The fund's significant underperformance versus the market benchmark indicates a risk of opportunity cost, where capital may yield lower returns compared to broader market investments.
+1. Interest Rate Risk: The fund's value is susceptible to decline if interest rates rise, as its portfolio consists of intermediate-term US Treasury bonds whose prices move inversely to rates.
+2. Market Correlation Risk: With a beta of 1.05, the fund is exposed to general market downturns, as it tends to move in near lockstep with the broader equity market despite its bond composition.
+3. Price Level Risk: Trading near its 52-week high suggests the asset may be moderately overbought, increasing its vulnerability to a price correction or period of consolidation.

 What is the price forecast for BIV in 2026?